isomerpages/nparks-juronglake/index.md

 image: /images/Chinese Garden/Twin_Pagoda.jpg
 permalink: /
-notification: "ℹ️ Please note that the current shuttle service trial will end, and a new shuttle service trial will begin, on  31 Aug 2026. | Please note the following closures: Toilet in Sunken Garden (Closed for maintenance until further notice)"
+notification: "ℹ️ Please note that the current shuttle service trial will end, and a new shuttle service trial will begin, on  31 Aug 2026.
+More information can be found here: https://go.gov.sg/jlgcruiserservice. | Please note the following closures: Toilet in Sunken Garden (Closed for maintenance until further notice)"
 sections: